Shagshag/prestashop-documentation/CustomerMessageCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\CustomerMessage.php line 44
+* This property is defined in [classes/CustomerMessage.php line 44](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CustomerMessage.php#44)

 ### $webserviceParameters